Best Of16 min read

 • Very competitive long-term pricing

-• P2P allowed everywhere, not just select servers
+• P2P allowed everywhere

-• CleanWeb blocks ads even within torrent clients
+• CleanWeb blocks ads within torrent clients

 Cons:

-• Kill switch response can be slightly slower than top competitors
+• Kill switch response can lag slightly

-• Some advanced features are buried a bit deep in menus
+• Some features are buried in menus

 #5.
 CyberGhost — Best for Torrenting Beginners